mitulgajera/Project-SYSC5709W/README.md

 ### 5. Acknowledgement

-  - Professor Christina Martin Ruiz for all her support and guidance.
+  - Professor Cristina Ruiz Martin for all her support and guidance.